OpenSecuritySummit/oss2018/content/tracks/Misc/Owasp-Juice-Shop/working-sessions/juice-shop-coding-day.md

 technology   : Node
-description  : Hands-on coding session series to implement new challenges and other features in OWASP Juice Shop and its CTF-extension project. featured     :                    # review with summit team "yes" when_day     :                    # NOTE: should be on the brainstorming day, brainstorming should be the first session. when_time    : room_layout  : circle                   # room_number  : status       :  draft    # draft, review-content, done
+description  : Hands-on coding session series to implement new challenges and other features in OWASP Juice Shop and its CTF-extension project. featured     :                    # review with summit team "yes" when_day     : Thu                  # NOTE: should be on the brainstorming day, brainstorming should be the first session. when_time    : AM-1, PM-1, PM-2, PM-3 room_layout  : circle                   # room_number  : status       :  draft    # draft, review-content, done